top of page

 • Can I bring/wear fins?

 Yes.
-There is nothing wrong with wearing fins if required.
-It’s a good idea to have them in your kayak just in case you need them.
+There is nothing wrong with wearing fins.
+It’s a good idea to have trained with them if you plan to use them at the swim then have them in your kayak just in case you need them.
 Then you at least have another option instead of outright stopping.

 • Can I listen to music during the event?